Modern-Day Armenophobia: A Timeline of Systematic Hate and Persecution

 2025

-Parties responsible: Israeli government.
+Parties responsible: Israeli police forces.

 2024

-January – Jerusalem, Israel
+January 2024 – Jerusalem, Israel

 Incident: Israel-backed real estate investors attempt to seize parts of the Armenian Quarter in Jerusalem, pressuring the Armenian Patriarchate to sell historic land.
 This follows decades of Israeli policies aimed at eroding the Armenian presence in the Holy Land.